SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 6. Connect Transmitter to LioranBoard
 In your **LioranBoard-Settings** menu, check `Allow Stream Deck and Transmitter` to allow Transmitter to connect.\
 In your **Transmitter-status** tab (in our OBS dock), you can now modify your connection settings.\
 Default IP address for Lioranboard is always `127.0.0.1` and port is always `9425`.
-Unless you changed port in your LioranBoard-settings, you can leave it at its default value.\
+Unless you changed port in your LioranBoard-Settings, you can leave it at its default value.\
 You must fill out the password if you decided to use one in LioranBoard-Settings menu.\
 Note that you only need to do this once, as your Transmitter will remember the previous settings and will attempt to auto connect next time.